- year built

 Aboard Mary Anne, enjoy an introductory orientation on the principles of sailing, providing a jump-start into this fascinating tradition.
 Learn about naval knots and how to tie them, hoist the sails and capture the wind, join a cooking extravaganza with top chefs or enjoy fantastic island legends in the words of true Galapagueños.
 Mary Anne carries kayaks and landing crafts for intimate explorations of the Galapagos Islands; and stargazing under sail amid the largest ocean on the planet is the ideal opportunity to learn and experience constellations from the seafarers who read them every night.

 Cabins & Deck Plan Aboard Mary Anne

 S/S Mary Anne can accommodate up to 16 passengers in 12 tastefully furnished cabins (6 double and 6 single).
-Of the 6 double cabins, 4 are designed with 1 double lower berth and 1 single upper berth, and 2 (cabins #9-10) offer solely lower berths.
+Of the 6 double cabins, 4 are designed with 1 double lower berth (custom size, slightly larger than a standard full-sized bed), and 2 (cabins #9-10) offer 2 lower berths.
 As is true for most sailboats, cabins aboard the Mary Anne are smaller.
 All guest accommodations are located on the cabin deck and offer private bathrooms with hot water